 A property may make additional income, but additional cash flow isn’t a rule.

 OK, now that we have an accounting of gross income, we need to add up operating expenses, which are what it actually costs to own the property.
 Operating expenses to include in your calculations are:

 What Isn’t Included In Net Operating Income?

+While it’s important to understand what is included in the meaning of NOI, it’s just as important to know what is not included.
 NOI does not include numbers that can be written off against future earnings and taxes.
 It also does not include large one-time costs such as major repairs.

 You may notice one big expense is missing from the list above: mortgage payments.
-This is because debts are not included in a NOI calculation since the amount of debt can vary from investor to investor.
+This is because debts are not included in an NOI calculation since the amount of debt can vary from investor to investor.

 One investor may be able to put 50% down, while another can only put 20%.
 This number would substantially influence NOI if included, but because we want to see the overall health of the property (and not the financials of a specific investor) we exclude this from our calculations.